What is cross addiction?

 That’s why whether treating cross addiction or a dual diagnosis (or in some cases, both), Enterhealth’s approach is to combine things like supervised medical detox and advanced therapeutic techniques with tried-and-true behavioral therapies.
 This allows our counselors and psychologists to identify the underlying causes of addiction and help patients work through them.

-How Do You Avoid Cross Addiction?
+How Do You Avoid Cross Addictions?

 Enterhealth’s treatment approach focuses on healing the individual rather than just dealing with the effects of addiction.
 Part of this means helping patients get to the root of why they started using drugs, drinking, gambling, etc., in the first place so they don’t end up replacing it with something else.